PhMajerus/FIGfonts/README.md

 ![phm-slanted](images/phm-slanted.png)

 This font uses Unicode 13.0 smooth mosaic and sextant characters.
-It uses six rows and supports the ASCII, ISO 8859-1 and Windows 1252 Latin-1 characters sets.
+It uses six rows and supports the ASCII, ISO 8859-1 and Windows 1252 Latin-1 character sets.

 _Remember to use `figlet -f phm-slanted -C utf8` to access Unicode characters._